-This database lists Tibetan historical documents from the late empire up

-    to the fifteenth century that are legal or relevant to law in some way.

-    it contains extracts and translations of relevant sections, as well as

-    lists of scholarly references.
+This database lists Tibetan historical documents from the time of the late empire up to the sixteenth century, which are legal or relevant to law in some way.
+It contains extracts and translations, as well as lists of references.

-    The Mirror of the Two Laws (Khrims gnyis gsal ba’i me long) is a

-    document containing guidelines for judges and mediators, created in the

-    late fourteenth or early fifteenth centuries.
-It is sometimes referred

-    to as the zhal lce bco lnga.
-A transliteration and translation are

-    included here.
-The subsequent zhal lce texts are not included on this
+The Mirror of the Two Laws (Khrims gnyis gsal ba’i me long) is a treatise on law, which contains guidelines for judges and mediators.
+It was created in the late fourteenth or early fifteenth centuries.
+It is elsewhere referred to as the zhal lce bco lnga.
+Later zhal lce texts are not included on this website.

-    site.

-    'PT' refers to the Pelliot tibétain collection of Dunhuang manuscripts

-    held in the Bibliothèque Nationale in Paris.
+'PT' refers to the Pelliot tibétain collection of Dunhuang manuscripts held in the Bibliothèque Nationale in Paris.

-    'IOL' refers to the manuscripts held at the British Library.
+'IOL' refers to manuscripts held at the British Library.

-    'TBRC' refers to the Tibetan Buddhist Resource Center archive, found at
+'BDRC' (formerly TBRC) refers to the Buddhist Digital Resource Center archive, located at www.tbrc.org.

-    www.tbrc.org.

 Dictionary references: occasionally a footnote refers to a translation offered by one of the sources on the translation tool of the Tibetan and Himalayan Library: http://www.thlib.org/reference/dictionaries/tibetan-dictionary/translate.php